 Course Code Course Credit Content of Subject 40STS019 Genomic Data Analysis 2 This course deals with data analysis of genetic information by applying the methods of statistical science.
 To infer the phylogenetic relationships of organisms, we compare homologous genes between organisms.
 Explanations and exercises will be given on how to construct a model for that purpose and maximum likelihood estimation of phylogenetic trees.
-40STS020 Topics in Sampling Theory 2 The course will cover the design of data collection, with a focus on sample survey methods, and statistical inference under that design.
-The goal is to deepen understanding of the importance of the design stage in the research process.
+40STS020 Topics in Sampling Theory 2 This course deals with the design of data collection, focusing on sample survey methods, and statistical inference under that design.
+Follow three topics will be covered: (1) sample survey methods used in social surveys, (2) design of experiments and observational studies in contrast to survey research, and (3) typical data analysis methods for survey data.
+The course will consist mainly of lectures, with some simple exercises in the latter part.
 40STS021 Survey Design 2 This course covers systematic explanations of practical methodologies of survey design for organizations or regions.
 40STS022 Machine Learning for Statistical Natural Language Processing 2 This course deals with the basic probabilistic framework for statistical treatment of natural language and related discrete data.
 It will cover the basic statistical and computational methods necessary to understand the characteristics of high-dimensional discrete data.
 40STS023 Statistical Mathematics Seminar 1 1 This is a general course of statistical science.
 Students are requested to attend the statistical mathematics seminar held at the institute of statistical mathematics to learn various recent developments in statistical science.